jaimevisser/bookingbot/README.md

-# midibot
+# Bookingbot
-A bot for storing midi files
+A bot for booking appointments